 You can also use My account to update your mailing address, phone number and email address and change your PIN.
 You may also choose whether to receive notification of reserves by phone, email or text message and can sign up to receive checkout receipts by email or text message.

-Educator cards are issued to certified public, private and parochial school teachers of grades K-12, including substitute teachers, school administrators, school librarians, school media specialists (K-12) and Head Start and preschool day care instructors.
+Educator cards are available to anyone who teaches in a K-12 school (includes school librarians, administrators and teaching assistants), homeschool or licensed childcare center, and lives or works in Ohio.
 With this card, a teacher can borrow materials for classroom use without using a personal card.
 Educators will not be charged for one lost or damaged item per school year.
-Educators may be asked to show proof of eligibility on an annual basis.
-Learn more about educator cards...
+To check eligibility and learn more about the card's advantages and responsibilities, visit our Educator Card page.